 Pac-Man World Re-Pac is one of those handy games that tells you when your game is 100% complete!
 That being said, the game doesn’t quite tell you how to 100% complete it, so it can be a little bit tricky.
-On every platform but the Nintendo Switch, you simply have to finish all of the game’s associated achievements.
+On every platform but Nintendo Switch, you simply have to finish all of the game’s associated achievements.
 However, the Switch version doesn’t have achievements, so the requirements are slightly different.
-We’re going to go over all of them, so let’s get started!
+We’re going to go over all of them, so let’s begin!

 - Collect all six P-A-C-M-A-N letters in each level.
 As mentioned before, this winds up being self-explanatory.
 The letters usually require a fruit from later on in the level, and then you’ll have to backtrack to get the letter.
 Having never played this game before, I didn’t have much trouble tracking them all down!